WaelDLZ/AltegradChallenge2022/README.md

 # Protein Cellular Component Ontology Prediction

-Challenge for the 2022 ALTEGRAD course of Master MVA of ENS Paris-Saclay More information to find [here](https://www.kaggle.com/competitions/altegrad-2022/overview).
+Challenge for the 2022 ALTEGRAD course of Master MVA of ENS Paris-Saclay.

+For more information, see [challenge-overview](https://www.kaggle.com/competitions/altegrad-2022/overview).

 We describe our approach in our [report](https://github.com/WaelDLZ/AltegradChallenge2022/blob/main/report.pdf) and our [presentation](https://github.com/WaelDLZ/AltegradChallenge2022/blob/main/presentation.pdf).